MausGames/core-engine/tools/template/executable/data/shaders/readme.txt

-T     coreMax3                (in T, in T, in T)   // trinary maximum T     coreMed3                (in T, in T, in T)   // trinary median int   coreMod                 (in int, in int)     // modulo operator vec3  coreHSVtoRGB            (in vec3)            // HSV to RGB conversion vec3  coreRGBtoHSV            (in vec3)            // RGB to HSV conversion vec3  coreYIQtoRGB            (in vec3)            // YIQ to RGB conversion vec3  coreRGBtoYIQ            (in vec3)            // RGB to YIQ conversion float coreLengthSq            (in vec2)            // vector square length float coreLengthSq            (in vec3) vec2  corePackNormalSphere    (in vec3)            // vector normal pack   (with Lambert azimuthal equal-area projection)
+T     coreMax3                (in T, in T, in T)   // trinary maximum T     coreMed3                (in T, in T, in T)   // trinary median int   coreMod                 (in int, in int)     // modulo operator vec3  coreRGBtoHSV            (in vec3)            // RGB to HSV conversion vec3  coreHSVtoRGB            (in vec3)            // HSV to RGB conversion vec3  coreRGBtoYIQ            (in vec3)            // RGB to YIQ conversion   (BT.601, NTSC) vec3  coreYIQtoRGB            (in vec3)            // YIQ to RGB conversion   (BT.601, NTSC) vec3  coreRGBtoYUV            (in vec3)            // RGB to YUV conversion   (BT.709) vec3  coreYUVtoRGB            (in vec3)            // YUV to RGB conversion   (BT.709) vec3  coreRGBtoYCbCr          (in vec3)            // RGB to YCbCr conversion (BT.601, JPEG)
+vec3  coreYCbCrtoRGB          (in vec3)            // YCbCr to RGB conversion (BT.601, JPEG)
+float coreLuminance           (in vec3)            // luminance value         (BT.709)
+float coreLengthSq            (in vec2)            // vector square length float coreLengthSq            (in vec3) vec2  corePackNormalSphere    (in vec3)            // vector normal pack   (with Lambert azimuthal equal-area projection)